polymathrobotics/protective-stop/docs/Hardware.md

 </p>

-2. Solder Raspberry Pi GPIO pins
+2. Solder Raspberry Pi GPIO pin extender
 - Use flux to make soldering easier
 - Secure a few pins on each end first for better stability
 - May want to clean singe marks from flux after soldering; we used a toothbrush and water for this.